marimarig/guess-number-game/README.md

-﻿#  🎲 RandomGame 🎲
+﻿#  🎲 Guess The Number 🎲

- Welcome to 'Random Game', an exciting Android app that puts your guessing skills to the test!
+ Welcome to 'Guess the Number', an exciting Android app that puts your guessing skills to the test!
 Immerse yourself in the thrill of deciphering a hidden number within a limited number of attempts.

  ## UI 📱️
-Random Game offers a user-friendly interface with the following screens:
+'Guess the Number' offers a user-friendly interface with the following screens:

 - Start Screen:
 A welcoming start screen with a "Start Game" button to initiate the challenge.